-The Office of Graduate Studies, in conjunction with the Office of Financial Aid, developed a series of informative curricular tools that will detail the nature of the current ‘debt crisis’ as it applies generally to students, but with an emphasis on those elements that most effect graduate students.
+The Office of Graduate Studies, in conjunction with the Office of Financial Aid, developed a series of informative curricular tools that detail the nature of the current ‘debt crisis’ as it applies generally to students, but with an emphasis on those elements that most effect graduate students.

 More information on the project can be found here.

 As the national advocate for graduate education, CGS serves as a resource for policymakers and others on issues concerning graduate education, research, and scholarship.
 Based in Washington, DC, the organization provides its members with regular updates and analyses of legislative and regulatory proposals and policies that affect graduate education.

 View Public Policy work